Projects-by-Harsh-and-Sid/NeuraNFT_Near/README.md

 6. [Build Data Use in React WebApp](/smart_contracts/06_build_data_use_in_react_webapp.md): Explains how to integrate the compiled contract data into a React web application.

+For Information about the HPC node setup, please refer to the `/hpc_node/` document:

+1. [HPC Node Setup](/hpc_node/hpc_node.md): Provides a detailed guide on setting up the HPC nodes for the NeuraNFT platform.

 These documents provide comprehensive guidance on working with the NeuraNFT smart contracts, from compilation to testing and integration with the frontend.